PS1TD/OctoDash/Custom-Actions.md

 ### Predefined Actions

 OctoDash supports 7 predefined actions, which aren't achievable with GCode.
 Please copy and paste the complete Action command attribute to prevent any spelling mistakes.
-The brackets and exclamation mark need to be copied as well.
+The brackets and exclamation marks need to be copied as well.
 These commands will be executed even while you're printing and most likely will cancel your print.

 - `"command": "[!STOPDASHBOARD]"` - Stops OctoDash and closes the window
 - `"command": "[!DISCONNECT]"` - Disconnects OctoPrint from the printer